ToniWonKanobi/theoveranalyzed.net/posts/2016/7/18/rejecting-technology-for-nostalgia.md

 Title: Rejecting Technology for Nostalgia
 Date: 2016-07-18 09:17
 Description: Kevin Rose left Silicon Valley behind for New York.
-Here's why.
+I can understand why he'd do such a thing.
 Tags: Watches
 Image: /images/kevinrosehodinkee.jpg